0cjs/sedoc/EE/8080/README.md

   must be 0), 8 bits of high address is supplied by `I` register, and the interrupt vector is looked up from that address.

+In mode 2 the `reti` instruction must be used, not `ret`.
+These have identical behaviour to the software, but hardware following the Zilog mode-2 interrupt protocols watches the bus for a `reti` and releases its interrupt (to allow lower-priority interrupts) only when it see that.

 Support Chips
 -------------